The Yahweh-Nissi Altar - "A Banner because of the Truth"

 Romans 8v3, Hebrews 2v14, 2nd Corinthians 10v4, Colossians 3v5.

 The Hebrew word translated as 'nissi' in Exodus 17v15 (and 'banner' in Psalm 60v4)) is 'nec' (pron. 'nace').
 It is translated as 'pole' in Numbers 21v8, which held the "fiery serpent..of brass" - upon which, if the children of Israel looked with faith, they were healed.
 The "brass" is representative of "sinful flesh", which needs to be purified in the fire of affliction - link to 2nd Timothy 2.
 Jesus Christ identified His sacrifice for sin with this serpent in John 3v14,15, stating that He must in like manner be "lifted up".
 This would act as an "ensign" or a "banner" or "standard" (all = 'nec') to those who believe in the truth of the Sacrifice of Christ - link to 'sacrifice' and see quotations below, 2nd last paragraph.
-Sadly, much later, "the children of Israel did burn incense to the brasen serpent", which Hezekiah "brake in pieces", for "he trusted in Yahweh God of Israel" - 2nd Kings 18v1-6.
+Sadly, much later, "the children of Israel did burn incense to...the brasen serpent", and "Hezekiah...called it Nehushtan (mg. 'a piece of brass')" and "brake (it) in pieces", for "he trusted in Yahweh God of Israel" - 2nd Kings 18v1-6.
 There is a parallel with the apostate neo-paganism of today - link to 'departure' - p.
 2.

 'Yahweh' is the Memorial Name of God, given to remind His people of His purpose with the redeemed and with the earth.
 It means literally 'He who will be', see Exodus 3v14,15 and cp Numbers 14v21.
 Combined with 'nec' it reveals the way in which salvation will be accomplished.
 To read of why God's name was translated in the A.V. in the corrupted form of 'Jehovah' link here -